Maximal transverse measures of expanding foliations: Statement of main results

+The \emph{strong-unstable} sub-bundle $E^{uu}$ is uniquely integrable, meaning that there exists a unique foliation $\cF^{uu}$ which is invariant under $f$ and tangent to $E^{uu}$ at every point.
+The corresponding holonomy maps are H\"older continuous: see \cite[Corollary~2.1]{BP74} and \cite[Theorem~6.4]{HP70}, which use a stronger (absolute) partial hyperbolicity condition; a proof for the (pointwise) notion of partial hyperbolicity we assume here can be found in \cite{hch_phd}.
+See also \cite[Theorem~A']{PSW97}.

+We assume that $f$ is \emph{dynamically coherent}, meaning that the \emph{center-stable} sub-bundle $E^{cs}$ admits some $f$-invariant integral foliation $\cF^{cs}$.
+See \cite{HPS77}.
+A compact $f$-invariant set $\Lambda\subset M$ is \emph{$u$-saturated} if it consists of entire leaves of $\cF^{uu}$.
+Then it is called \emph{$u$-minimal} if every strong-unstable leaf contained in $\Lambda$ is dense in $\Lambda$.

-We say that $f$ \emph{factors over Anosov} if there exist a hyperbolic linear automorphism $A:\TT^d\to\TT^d$ on some torus, and a continuous surjective map $\pi:M\to\TT^d$ such that \begin{enumerate} \item[(H1)] $\pi \circ f = A \circ \pi$; \item[(H2)] $\pi$ maps each strong-unstable leaf of $f$ homeomorphically to an unstable leaf of $A$; \item[(H3)] $\pi$ maps each center-stable leaf of $f$ to a stable leaf of $A$. \end{enumerate} Several examples of diffeomorphisms that factor over Anosov are described in \cite[Sections 6 to 9]{UVYY1}.
+As in \cite{UVYY1}, we say that $f$ \emph{factors over Anosov} if there exist a hyperbolic linear automorphism $A:\TT^d\to\TT^d$ on some torus, and a continuous surjective map $\pi:M\to\TT^d$ such that \begin{enumerate} \item[(H1)] $\pi \circ f = A \circ \pi$; \item[(H2)] $\pi$ maps each strong-unstable leaf of $f$ homeomorphically to an unstable leaf of $A$; \item[(H3)] $\pi$ maps each center-stable leaf of $f$ to a stable leaf of $A$. \end{enumerate} Several examples of diffeomorphisms that factor over Anosov were described in \cite[Sections 6 to 9]{UVYY1}.

 Let $\cR=\{\cR_1, \dots, \cR_k\}$ be a Markov partition for the linear automorphism, and $\cM=\{\cM_1, \dots, \cM_k\}$ be defined by $\cM_i=\pi^{-1}(\cR_i)$.
 We denote by $\cW^s$ and $\cW^u$, respectively, the stable and unstable foliations of $A$.
 The connected components of the intersection of their leaves with each element of $\cR$ will be called \emph{stable/unstable plaques} of $A$.
 Center-stable plaques and strong-unstable plaques of $f$ are defined analogously, considering the leaves of $\cF^{cs}$ and $\cF^{uu}$ instead.